 - 1. Students are given the opportunity to take courses at partner universities abroad. - 2.
-International exchanges is handled by the Exchange Office of ESSB's Marketing, Recruitment and Admissions (MRA) Team.
+International exchange is handled by the Exchange Office of ESSB's Marketing, Recruitment and Admissions (MRA) Team.
 A student can only take part in an international exchange programme if he/she has completed bachelor-1.
 If a student does not satisfy this condition, he/she will not be permitted to take courses abroad in order to obtain credits for the optional extension courses.
 Students are not obliged to complete the bachelor-2 before they go on an international exchange.
-However, this is recommended in view of the entry requirements for bachelor-3 components that are set out in the EER. - 3.
+However, this is recommended in view of the entry requirements for bachelor-3 components that are set out in the EER.4 - 3.
 In order to qualify for an international exchange programme, a student needs to submit a request to ESSB's Exchange Office in the academic year that precedes the international exchange year in a timely manner and in accordance with the timeline given in the digital learning environment. - 4.
 The student and the examination board agree on a study plan for the international exchange programme.
 This plan specifies i.a. the courses that will be taken, the number of ECs associated with these courses and when these courses will be taken.
-The selected courses must satisfy the criteria for the minor and, if applicable, for the elective Psychology and as described in article 10a, paragraph 4.
+The selected courses must satisfy the criteria for the minor5 and, if applicable, for the elective Psychology and as described in article 10a, paragraph 4.
 Deviations from this agreement are subject to consent. - 5.
 The study plan must be agreed before the student leaves for the foreign university. - 6.
 The Academic Coordinators, the designated contact persons within the departments, assess the courses selected by outgoing students in the light of the applicable criteria and give their approval to the (changes in the) study plan on behalf of the examination board. - 7.
 If a student wishes to change a course listed in the (approved) study plan before or during the exchange programme, he/she must submit the intended change to the Academic Coordinator for approval.
-Correspondence is handled by the Exchange Office. - 8.
-At the end of an international exchange programme, the obtained certificates (transcript of academic records/grade list) of the courses that were taken and other relevant documents are submitted to the educational office through the Exchange Office.
-On behalf of the examination
+Correspondence is handled by the Exchange Office.

-&lt;sup>3 This is determined by the central Admissions Office or by Nuffic.
+2 This is determined by the central Admissions Office or by Nuffic.

-&lt;sup>4 This is determined by the central Admissions Office or by Nuffic.
+3 This is determined by the central Admissions Office or by Nuffic.

-&lt;sup>5 Article 4.2 of the EER for ESSB's Bachelor programmes.
+4 Article 4.2 of the EER for ESSB's Bachelor programmes.
 Participation in an international exchange programme does not legitimise exceptions to the entry requirements.

-&lt;sup>6 See Article 3.6 of the EER for Bachelor Programmes and Article 9 of these Rules and Regulations for this.
+5 See Article 3.6 of the EER for Bachelor Programmes and Article 10a of these Rules and Regulations for this.